-The President should be notified immediately by telephone of any inquiry (oral or written, formal or informal), request for information, subpoena, notice, or complaint of a legal or investigatory nature from any agency of the government (national or local).
+The Chief Executive Officer should be notified immediately by telephone of any inquiry (oral or written, formal or informal), request for information, subpoena, notice, or complaint of a legal or investigatory nature from any agency of the government (national or local).
 On-site visits by government officials to Bodycad facilities should be reviewed in advance with a senior officer, whenever possible, and always reported promptly.
-The government has a wide array of laws to aid it in its activities, violations of which carry severe penalties to the individuals involved, including laws prohibiting you from aiding in or concealing the facts relating to an offense even if you were not involved in the original offense.
+The government has a wide array of laws to aid it in its activities, violations of which carry severe penalties to the individuals involved, including laws prohibiting you from aiding in or concealing the facts relating to an offence even if you were not involved in the original offence.
 All employees are expected to deal honestly and straightforwardly with governmental representatives, but only in consultation with Bodycad Legal Counsel.

 Complaints, Subpoenas and Other Legal Papers.

-The President should be notified immediately by telephone or facsimile whenever an Bodycad facility receives a complaint from an outside lawyer or is served with any form of legal process, including civil or criminal citations, summonses, complaints, subpoenas, notices of deposition, levies and the like.
+The Chief Executive Officer should be notified immediately by telephone or facsimile whenever a Bodycad facility receives a complaint from an outside lawyer or is served with any form of legal process, including civil or criminal citations, summonses, complaints, subpoenas, notices of deposition, levies and the like.